PhilipYip1988/python-tutorials/001_install/readme.md

     * scipy
     * scikit-learn
     * scikit-image
-In theory you should be able to install and use Anaconda directly as it contains the most commonly used libraries.
-You will have to eventually use a library not included in Anaconda, so should learn how to create a conda environment (subinstallation) to install packages in.
+In theory you should be able to install Anaconda directly and use a preinstalled IDE alongside the inbuilt data science libraries directly from the default (base) conda environment.
 Note however that the Anaconda installer includes annual versions of the IDEs and data science libraries.
-These annual versions often contain errors that have been previously been addressed by developers.
+These annual versions often contain bugs that have been previously been addressed by developers.
 The Anaconda installer also has some commercial restrictions.
+In addition, you will have to eventually use a library not preinstalled, so should learn how to create a conda environment (subinstallation) to install packages in. conda environments can also be created with Miniconda.

 The Miniconda installer base conda environment contains:
 * The Python Programming Language